yasumat/RobustPhotometricStereo/README.md

 Conventional Photometric Stereo is based on least-square regression (or L2 residual minimization), which is susceptible to large *outliers*.
-For example, when a Lambertian reflectance and local illumination model are assumed, specular high-lights and cast shadows are regarded as *outliers*, causing inaccurate estimates of surface normal.
+For example, when a Lambertian reflectance and local illumination model are assumed, specular high-lights and cast shadows are regarded as outliers, causing inaccurate estimates of surface normal.
 <p align="center">
 <img src="./specular.gif" width="256"> &rarr; <img src="./L2_specular_normal.png" width="256">